 - Do you have a store in your area that has good produce prices?
 (For us, having an Aldi, Fresh Thymre or Sprouts as well as a Dollar General Market really help us trim some of the more expensive items in our budget ~ if that's not an option in your hometown your expenses will definitely go up.)

 - Are there grocery stores in your area that have great coupon policies?
-Can you shop Amazon for items that you can't find good prices on in your area? (i.e. diapers, paper & cleaning products, allergy free foods)
+Can you shop Amazon for items that you can't find good prices on in your area? (i.e. diapers, paper & cleaning products, and even some allergy free foods).

 - Do you have children in diapers?
-Do you have teenagers who can't seem to get enough food? 😉
+Do you have teenagers who can't seem to get enough food? 🙂 Those all add up!

-- Do you have special allergies in your family or eat a special diet?
-Or do you try to eat primarily organic food?
-(See suggestions on how to save on organics over HERE.)
+- Do you special allergies or eat a special diet?
+Or do you try to primarily eat organic food?
+That will change your budget ~ read these suggestions for how to save on organics before you shop.